 iii.
 Acceptance of a less than comparable position in lieu of layoff;

 iv.
-Following trial service reversion if employee is not returned to a permanent position in the class in which he/she last held permanent status.
+Following trial service reversion if employee is not returned to a permanent position in the class in which they last held permanent status.

 b.
 The statewide layoff list is maintained by the Washington State Department of Personnel.
 An employee who is eligible to be placed on the university’s layoff list for reasons other than trial service reversion and reallocation to a class with a lower salary range may also be eligible for placement on a statewide layoff list.
-The employee must contact the Washington State Department of Personnel to determine eligibility and/or to request having his/her name added to a statewide layoff list.
+The employee must contact the Washington State Department of Personnel to determine eligibility and/or to request having their name added to a statewide layoff list.

 8. Certification from a layoff list: